Spencer Torkelson Player Props: Tigers vs. Royals

-The Detroit Tigers, including Spencer Torkelson and his .463 slugging percentage over his past 10 games, battle starter Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Monday at 8:10 PM ET.
+On Tuesday, Spencer Torkelson (.317 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
+First pitch is at 8:10 PM ET.

 Spencer Torkelson Game Info & Props vs. the Royals